CSCfi/csc-env-julia/README.md

 ## Installing shared Julia packages
-First, we must add the modulefiles to the modulepath.
+First, we must add the modulefiles to the modulepath to make them available on the current shell session.

 ```bash
 source modulefiles/env.sh